squid-cache/squid-cache.github.io/Features/eCAP.rst

 ecap_service eRespmod respmod_precache 0 ecap://e-cap.org/ecap/services/sample/minimal
 }}}

 Among all dynamically loaded services, only the services matching ''ecap_service'' configuration are enabled by Squid.

-Now you can setup ACLs to direct traffic to the configured services.
+However, enabling an adaptation service is not enough.
+You need to direct messages to the service(s) using adaptation_access directives:

 {{{
 adaptation_service_set reqFilter eReqmod